Corrected SFD: A More Accurate Galactic Dust Map with Minimal Extragalactic Contamination: SFD Component Separation

 We now zoom out to examine the global behaviors of our map products.
 We show the full-sky SFD, CSFD, and the reconstructed CIB map already in Figure~\ref{fig:Summary}-A. As in the smaller-scale picture in Figure~\ref{fig:Gnomonic_zoom}, our new CSFD looks very similar to the original SFD globally.
 This is because CSFD, by construction, preserves all the Milky Way ISM features.
 At high latitudes, both dust maps have a typical $E(B-V)$ of about 20 mmag.
 The CSFD, however, would contain minimal extragalactic contamination, which we will validate further.
 The reconstructed LSS map shown on top of Figure~\ref{fig:Summary}-A, again, looks like a homogeneous random field, while the amplitudes, locations, and orientations of the LSS, including clusters, filaments, and voids, are, by construction, faithful reproduction of that in our Universe.
 There is no appreciable gradient along Galactic latitude, consistent with what we expect for a foreground-free map.

-In Figure~\ref{fig:rec_error_map}, we further visualize the full-sky error map for the LSS reconstruction (zoom out from the last panel of Figure~\ref{fig:Gnomonic_zoom}), where we see an increasing noise toward low Galactic latitudes.
-This is a feature reassuring that our fitting procedure in Section~\ref{sec:reconstruction} can robustly propagate uncertainties and co-variances inherent in the data products we use (SFD, the SDSS reference, and the LSS templates).
-We identify that the main reason for the latitude-dependent noise is from our WISE-based LSS templates (Appendix~\ref{sec:templates}), whose quality degrades slightly towards low-latitude areas as the photometric errors due to both extinction and crowding increase.
+In Figure~\ref{fig:rec_error_map}, we further visualize the full-sky error map for the LSS reconstruction (zoom out from the last panel of Figure~\ref{fig:Gnomonic_zoom}).
+The full reconstruction area is shown , while the errors are more reliable in the unmasked, cosmology area (nontransparent part of the reconstructed LSS/CIB map in Figure~\ref{fig:Summary}-A).
+In this error map, we see an increasing noise toward low Galactic latitudes, a feature reassuring that our fitting procedure in Section~\ref{sec:reconstruction} can propagate uncertainties and covariances inherent in the data products we use (SFD, the SDSS reference, and the LSS templates).
+We identify that the main reason for the latitude-dependent noise is from our WISE-based LSS templates (Appendix~\ref{sec:templates}), whose quality degrades toward low-latitude areas as the photometric errors due to both extinction and crowding increase.

 We now quantify the SNR of our reconstructed LSS/CIB map, which is also the correction term to derive CSFD.
 To incorporate correlated behaviors within the beam, we rebin, on the individual bootstrap realization level, the reconstructed LSS and error maps to HEALPix $N_{side}=512$ resolution with $6.9'$ pixels to approximate the resolution elements of SFD.
 With that, nearby pixels should not be strongly correlated due to over-sampling.
-Figure~\ref{fig:per_beam_pdf} shows the probability distributions for the per-beam map values for the reconstructed LSS in black and its error in blue\footnote{Plotting the same for the over-sampled $N_{side}=2048$ maps would result in very similar but slightly wider distributions.}.
-The LSS map has both positive and negative values, with a mean very close to zero by construction as we do not intend to alter the large-scale zero point of SFD.
-In this double-sided case, the typical amplitude of the LSS correction can be approximated by its standard deviation, which is 0.6 mmag per beam.
-At high latitudes, this corresponds to a 3$\%$ correction to the original SFD, with the tail going as high as a 40$\%$ correction for a small number of sightlines.
+Figure~\ref{fig:per_beam_pdf} shows the probability distributions for the per-beam map values for the reconstructed LSS (black), LSS without the AKARI point-source contribution (gray), and the error of the LSS (blue) in the cosmology area.\footnote{Plotting the same for the over-sampled $N_{side}=2048$ maps would result in very similar but slightly wider distributions.} The LSS map has both positive and negative values, with a mean very close to zero by construction (i.e., there is no monopole) as we do not intend to alter the large-scale zero-point of SFD.
+In this double-sided case, the typical amplitude of the LSS correction can be approximated by its standard deviation, which is 0.7 mmag per beam.
+At high latitudes, this corresponds to a 3.5$\%$ correction to the original SFD, with the tail going as high as a 40$\%$ correction for a small number of sight lines.
+Over the footprint of our reconstruction, most high CIB sight lines coincide with local, massive galaxy clusters, including Abell 2256, 539, 2319, 3266, 3158, 2255, 3744, 3558, 2065, and Coma, while some are already marked as noncosmology areas due to exactly these overdensities and crowding in WISE data.